invenzzia/opl4zf/README.txt

 VERSION INFORMATION
 ===================

-This is a development version of the port.
-Currently it replaces the default `Zend_Layout` and `Zend_View` implementation with OPT and integrates some services with it.
-We would be grateful if you tested it and sent us your suggestions and ideas.
+This is the first public release of the port and it may contain bugs.
+You can think of it like of a beta release.
+Within the 0.1 branch, we are going to fix the encountered bugs and problems only, whereas the new features will be developed in the 0.2 branch.

 AUTHORS AND LICENSE
 ===================